Cicero, Illinois: Transportation

 Cicero is served by two major railroad lines, the BNSF Railway and the Belt Railway of Chicago.
 Public Transportation is provided by Metra's BNSF Line between Aurora and Chicago's Union Station with a stop at the Cicero station near Cicero Avenue and 26th Street.
-Currently, this station is undergoing a much needed reconstruction and expansion by Metra.
+This station is undergoing reconstruction and expansion.
 Also, the Chicago "L"'s Pink Line provides daily service from the terminal to the Loop.
-Its station is also located in Cicero.
+Its station is also in Cicero.
 Multiple Pace and Chicago Transit Authority bus routes cover portions of Cicero.

 Fire department

-The Cicero Fire Department (CFD) has a staff of 97 professional full time firefighters.
+The Cicero Fire Department (CFD) has a staff of 97 professional full-time firefighters.
 The CFD operates out of three fire stations.